ECP-WarpX/picsar/README.md

   * `=1`: non-optimized subroutines

 - `partcom`: particle communications
-  - `=0`: Communications betrween tiles and between MPI domains is done in the same subroutine (overlapped computation) in parallel
+  - `=0`: Communications between tiles and between MPI domains is done in the same subroutine (overlapped computation) in parallel
   - `=1`: Communications are done seperatly

 ####D. Plasma section